 HSPF stands for the Heating Seasonal Performance Factor and is used to keep track of the heating productivity of heat pumps.
 It is the SEER rating for the colder months as it only determines your unit’s heating effectiveness.
 Like the others, the higher the number, the extra energy efficient the heat pump.

-Airmax Long Island Inc in Suffolk/Nassau County offers equipment with the greatest energy efficiency ratings.
+Airmax Long Island Inc in Long Island offers equipment with the greatest energy efficiency ratings.
 If you are uncertain what the energy ratings are of the system in your home we would be happy to help you better understand to keep your home content, while saving money.
 Give us a call at 631-737-5566 to arrange for an appointment with us.